-Packhound for mounted hunt.
+Pack Hound for mounted hunt.

-BRIEF HISTORICAL SUMMARY:
+BRIEF HISTORICAL SUMMARY

-The English Foxhound has been bred along careful lines for over two hundred years, the stud books published by the Masters of Foxhounds Association of England dating back before 1800; it is an easy matter for any owner of an English Foxhound to trace the pedigree back.
-The breeding of Foxhounds in England has always been and is still today in hands of the masters of Foxhounds, who kept the most careful records of their breeding operations.
+The English Foxhound has been bred along careful lines for over two hundred years.
+The stud books published by the Masters of Foxhounds Association of England date back before 1800, so it is an easy matter for any owner of an English Foxhound to trace the pedigree back.
+The breeding of Foxhounds in England has always been, and is still today, in the hands of the Masters of Foxhounds, who kept the most careful records of their breeding operations.
 Lately, the English Kennel Club has published an interim standard for the Foxhound.
-The F.C.I has recognized the breed in 1964.
+The FCI recognised the breed in 1964.
 There have been over two hundred and fifty packs of Foxhounds in Great Britain.